pradel/octon/README.md

 ### Why

-I wanted to create an app fully functioning with the latest javascript and to learn how to build a real app with graphql.
+I wanted to create an app fully functioning with the latest javascript and learn how to build a real app with graphql.

 ### Stack